prasan2421/Prasan2421/README.md

-# Hi 👋,
+# Hi there! 👋

-#       I'm Prasanna fra Bergen, Norway
+##         I'm Prasanna, a Full Stack developer based in Bergen, Norway.

-### A passionate Full Stack developer (React JS, React Native, Express JS and .NET)
+- 🔭 Passionate about building with React JS, React Native, Express JS, and .NET.

-- I love 'TECHNOLOGY' and 'NATURE'.
+- 🌱 I'm enthusiastic about 'TECHNOLOGY', 'MARKETING' and 'NATURE'.
-- 💬 Ask me about React, React Native, Next, Express, JS/TS, C#, .NET and UI/UX.
+- 💬 Ask me about React, React Native, Next.js, Express, JavaScript/TypeScript, C#, .NET, and UI/UX.
-- 📫 How to reach me tuladharprasan@gmail.com.
+- 📫 You can reach me at tuladharprasan@gmail.com.